Updates (April 2026 to June 2026)

-January 2026 — Updated the topic to add information about the rules supported in Traceable.
-For more information, see Integration Overview.
+May 2026 — Updated the topic to add information about the availability of the enable and disable options for configured Akamai integration.
+For more information, see Manage configured integration.

 Akamai Web Application Firewall (WAF) is a robust, cloud-based security solution that protects web applications from malicious attacks, including SQL injection, cross-site scripting (XSS), and other common threats.
 Integrating Traceable with Akamai WAF enhances the security posture by leveraging Traceable's deep API observability, AI-driven insights, and advanced anomaly detection capabilities.
-This integration enables organizations to gain comprehensive visibility into their API traffic and security events, while also benefiting from the scalable protection that Akamai WAF provides.
-Together, they offer a powerful solution to detect, prevent, and respond to sophisticated threats targeting modern web applications and APIs.
+This integration enables organizations to gain comprehensive visibility into their API traffic and security events while also benefiting from Akamai WAF's scalable protection.
+Together, they offer a powerful solution for detecting, preventing, and responding to sophisticated threats targeting modern web applications and APIs.

 What will you learn in this topic?